Miscellaneous utilities

 -

-...: a named set of objects, to be assign
+...: a named set of objects, to be assigned into the mvb.session.info search environment

 - rename.els